Ira-Sim/bank_deposit/README.md

 # bank_deposit
-Classification problem: The purpose of this project is to find Which customers will make a deposit in bank.
+Classification problem: The purpose of this project is to find which customers will make a deposit in bank.